akyra-haiato/letters-to-god/README.md

 - Short, but filled with mistery.
 Be careful to make an informed decision, you can't go back now.

+To play this game, click on Letters to God on the Releases section, download the zip file and run index.html.

-## You can also play this game on itch.io!
-(Link will be added upon official release)
+### You can also play this game on itch.io! https://akyra-haiato.itch.io/letters-to-god